Ulixes: Facial Recognition Privacy with Adversarial Machine Learning

+In this section, we propose a series of experiments that explore different ways to choose a target negative example for the generation of cloaks.
+We use \textit{triplet loss} in all experiments due to its wide use in facial recognition systems today \cite{FaceNet} \cite{openface} \cite{triplet_loss_1} \cite{triplet_loss_2} \cite{triplet_loss_3} \cite{triplet_loss_4}.
+The experiments included in this and later sections are performed using a low-end laptop featuring an Intel Core i5-8250U processor, no GPU, and a vented cooling system.

-We evaluate the raw efficacy of each algorithm with a certain margin through the verification task.
-The dataset used for development is made of $250$ images of $25$ individuals, $10$ per person, arranged in order of person but not labeled.
-Verification is, therefore, the task of verifying that all pairs of faces in the dataset with the same identity have similar embeddings, and those with different identities have dissimilar embeddings.
-For each face in the dataset, there are $9$ other faces with the same identity, and $240$ faces with different identities.
-Consequently, the dataset provides $9\times250=2,250$ matching pairs and $240\times250=60,000$ mismatching pairs of images.
-We look at both lists of pairs and calculate the \textit{True Positive} and \textit{False Positive} rates for $2,250$ and $60,000$ pairs, respectively.
-This is used as a raw efficacy measure to compare the performance of algorithms varying the margin and the negative example selection used.
+\textbf{Relevant Data}\\ We evaluate the efficacy of each algorithm for different margin values through the \textit{verification} task, using the testing dataset described earlier.
+For each face in the set, there are $9$ other faces with the same identity, and $240$ faces with different identities.
+Consequently, a total of $9\times250 / 2 = 1,125$ distinct matching pairs and $240\times250 / 2 = 30,000$ distinct mismatching pairs of images are available.
+We look at both lists of pairs and calculate the related \textit{True Positive} and \textit{False Positive} rates.

-We measure visual impact on the images using the \textit{Structural Dissimilarity} (DSSIM) \cite{DSSIM} between pairs of original and cloaked images.
+We then measure visual impact on the images using the \textit{Structural Dissimilarity} score (DSSIM) \cite{DSSIM} between pairs of original and cloaked images.
 Each of the $250$ sample images used is compared against their cloaked counterparts to calculate the DSSIM score.
-All DSSIM results for each experiment are saved to analyze them in terms of average, maximum, and standard deviation across experiments.
+All DSSIM results are then analyzed statistically.